 Emera Maine filed its response on September 10, re-setting the 60-day clock for FERC action.
-Comments on Emera Maine's September 10 response are due on or before October 1, 2018.
+Comments on Emera Maine's September 10 response were due on or before October 1, 2018.
+The MPUC protested the September 10 response and Emera Maine answered that response on October 16.
+The MPUC answered Emera Maine's October 16 answer on October 29.